-Upright junipers are tall, hardy and slender shrubs to small trees that make a real statement in a landscape.
-But left to its own devices, a juniper can become lanky.
+Upright junipers are tall, hardy, and slender shrubs to small trees that make a real statement in a landscape.
+Left to its own devices, a juniper can become lanky.
 Pruning an upright juniper is essential to keep it looking its best.
 If you are wondering how to prune an upright juniper or have other questions about upright juniper pruning, read on.

 Upright Juniper Pruning